-After the December 7, 1941, Japanese attack on the American naval fleet at Pearl Harbor, Hawaii, the U.S. was thrust into World War II (1939-45), and everyday life across the country was dramatically altered.
+On the home front during World War II, everyday life across the United States was dramatically altered.
 Food, gas and clothing were rationed.
-Communities conducted scrap metal drives.
-To help build the armaments necessary to win the war, women found employment as electricians, welders and riveters in defense plants.
-Japanese Americans had their rights as citizens stripped from them.
-People in the U.S. grew increasingly dependent on radio reports for news of the fighting overseas.
-And, while popular entertainment served to demonize the nation’s enemies, it also was viewed as an escapist outlet that allowed Americans brief respites from war worries.
+Communities conducted scrap metal drives and planted “victory gardens.”
+To help build the armaments necessary to win the war, women and Blacks found employment as electricians, welders and riveters in defense plants.
+People in the United States grew increasingly dependent on radio reports for news of the fighting overseas.
+And, while popular entertainment served to demonize the nation’s enemies, it also was viewed as an escapist outlet that allowed Americans brief respites from the war.

-On December 7, 1941, the U.S. was thrust into World War II when Japan launched a surprise attack on the American naval fleet at Pearl Harbor.
+On December 7, 1941, the United States was thrust into World War II when Japan launched a surprise attack on the American naval fleet at Pearl Harbor.
 The following day, America and Great Britain declared war on Japan.
-On December 10, Germany and Italy declared war on the U.S.
+On December 10, Germany and Italy declared war on the United States.

 In the earliest days of America’s participation in the war, panic gripped the country.
 If the Japanese military could successfully attack Hawaii and inflict damage on the naval fleet and casualties among innocent civilians, many people wondered what was to prevent a similar assault on the U.S. mainland, particularly along the Pacific coast.

 This fear of attack translated into a ready acceptance by a majority of Americans of the need to sacrifice in order to achieve victory.